thomluther/ha-anker-solix/INFO.md

 For each end device the system owner has configured into a system, the integration will create an End Device entry, which is assigned to the `system` device.
 So far, available accessory devices such as the 0 W Output switch are not manageable on its own.
 Therefore they are currently presented as entity of the End Device entry that is managing the accessory.
-Starting with version 2.3.0, the integration will also create one `account` device for each configuration.
-The `account` device has assigned all `system` devices and stand alone End Devices of your Anker account as well as some common Api entities.
+Starting with version 2.3.0, the integration will also create one `account` device for each hub configuration.
+The `account` device has assigned all `system` devices and stand alone End Devices of your Anker account as well as common Api entities that belongs to the user/account.

 ### Example screenshots